blmalone/website/docs/introduction.md

 ---
 # Introduction

-Welcome to the RISC Zero documentation!
+Welcome to the [RISC Zero] documentation!
 This site contains documentation for:

 - **[The RISC Zero zkVM]**:
 A tool for building zero-knowledge software applications.

 - **[Bonsai]**:
-A proving service that allows on-chain applications to request and receive zkVM proofs.
+A proving service that allows on-chain and off-chain applications to request and receive zkVM proofs.

 - **[The RISC Zero Proof System]**:
 The cryptographic techniques underlying the zkVM.